PacificBiosciences/trgt/tdb_tutorial.md

 TRGTdb tutorial
 ===============
 TRGT output vcfs can be collected into a database for easier querying.
+For an interactive tutorial, see `notebooks/Introduction.ipynb`

 The database is a directory with a `.tdb` extension containing a set of parquet files.
 For example:
 ```